North Carolina Law Makes Facebook A Felony For Former Sex Offenders

 "States and the federal government have greater leeway when dealing with this class of individuals than when dealing with the general public," North Carolina says in its brief.

-Lawyers for Packingham reply in their brief that, "It is hard to imagine that a government would impose, or a court would uphold, a similarly sweeping, criminal ban directed at any other group of people."
+Lawyers for Packingham reply in their brief that "it is hard to imagine that a government would impose, or a court would uphold, a similarly sweeping, criminal ban directed at any other group of people."